ijij6960/self_ai/README.md

 ## Running the Games

-Open the corresponding `index.html` file for a game in your web browser.
+Open the top-level `index.html` file to choose a game, or open the specific `index.html` file for any game directly.
 No additional dependencies are required.

 ```
 ./games/tetris/index.html